mwaterman29/spicetify-weighted-playlists/README.md

 ## Install

-(will be) available from the [Spicetify Marketplace](https://github.com/CharlieS1103/spicetify-marketplace) or via direct install:
+Available from the [Spicetify Marketplace](https://github.com/CharlieS1103/spicetify-marketplace) or via direct install:

 Download `weighted-playlists.js` into your Spicetify extensions folder.